athensbird/pwa-studio/packages/upward-spec/README.md

-# UPDOG Specification
+# UPWARD Specification

 **U**nified **P**WA **D**efinitions **O**f **G**raphs are simple files describing how a web server delivers a [Progressive Web Application][pwa def].
-They specify server behavior in a platform-independent way, so that a PWA client application expecting a certain backend can be deployed on any type of tech stack that implements the UPDOG specification.
+They specify server behavior in a platform-independent way, so that a PWA client application expecting a certain backend can be deployed on any type of tech stack that implements the UPWARD specification.

 ## Quickstart

-This repository is a test suite for UPDOG compliance, testing several scenarios and features on a live web server.
+This repository is a test suite for UPWARD compliance, testing several scenarios and features on a live web server.
 It requires NodeJS v8 LTS or later.
-To test an UPDOG server:
+To test an UPWARD server:

 1. Install the `npx` utility to run global NPM commands: